circular-zamboni/chrysopelea/README.md

 ### Create and render a matplotlib plot

 Use the method chrysopelea.saveAirplot(plot, plotName).
+The argument plotName is used as a label when rendering the plot.

 This method is magically available to your code without requiring an import.